 It has now gotten to the point where the American system of government is one of the biggest problems facing the country.
 The 21st Century moves fast, and yet America has an 18th Century operating system.
-We are unable to keep up with the world.
+We are increasingly unable to keep up with the world.
 The last two decades have essentially been lost to idiotic gridlock and the classic “land war in Asia” blunder.
-We can’t afford any more lost decades.
+We cannot afford any more lost decades.

 But as we see in North Carolina’s 12th, gerrymandering often packs a state’s minority voters into a small number of districts so as to diminish their clout everywhere else.
 One superhero computer programmer did all the states this way – i.e. “fairly.”
-With regard to this redistricting thing, as in many other things, the USA can’t get more brown fast enough.

 Germany is a smaller, better-managed country than the U.S. and they have 620 seats in their legislature.
 A democracy with a population closest to the U.S. is Indonesia and they have 560 seats in theirs.
 Brazil is slightly smaller and they have 513.
 So what if we go from 435 to 500 house seats, allow the districts to form 38 Regional “working groups,” and we completely abolish the Senate?
 How about that?